neverix/rlhf-trojan-2024-cod/README.md

 d.
 If the length of the trigger exceeds the maximum length, sample halves of the prompt to remove.
 Continue optimization.
 3. Return the best token globally.

-This does not use gradients!
+Crossover:
+0. Same as prompt search
+1. Evaluate two prompts and save their log probability scores
+2. Try the following combinations:
+a.
+Splice together the prompts at a random location

+Neither of the algorithms above uses gradients!

 Second-level ensembling algorithm
 0. Generate bad completions
 1. In a loop:
 ӕ.
-Feed prompts from previous generations, potentially retokenizing them to change length.
+Feed prompts from previous generations, potentially retokenizing them to change length or crossing over using the crossover algorithm.
 a.
 Create triggers using prompt search with various hyperparameters.
 b.
 Create triggers using STAR with various hyperparameters.
 c.
 Find mean rewards for each trigger.
 Choose the best ones.